blackbaud/skyux1/js/sky/src/listbuilder/docs/demo.md

   - `bb-listbuilder-filter` &mdash; *(Optional.)* Container for the filter button in the listbuilder toolbar.
 See the [filter](../filter) module for content that can be placed here.
   - `bb-listbuilder-sort` &mdash; *(Optional.)* Container for the sort button in the listbuilder toolbar.
 See the [sort](../sort) module for content that can be placed here.
   - `bb-listbuilder-filter-summary` &mdash; *(Optional.)* Container for the filter summary in the listbuilder toolbar.
 See the [filter](../filter) module for content that can be placed here.
   - `bb-listbuilder-toolbar-secondary-actions` &mdash; *(Optional.)* Container for the secondary actions dropdown in the listbuilder toolbar.
+Also contains the column picker component when using a grid in listbuilder.
     - `bb-listbuilder-secondary-actions` &mdash; Component for the secondary actions dropdown.
       - `bb-listbuilder-secondary-actions-append-to-body` &mdash; *(Optional.)* Specifies whether the dropdown should be appended to the document body. *(Default = `false`)*
       - `bb-listbuilder-secondary-action` &mdash; Component for an individual action in the secondary actions dropdown.
         - `bb-listbuilder-secondary-action-click` &mdash; Specifies a function that will be called when a user clicks the action.
         - `bb-listbuilder-secondary-action-disabled` &mdash; *(Optional.)* Specifies whether the action is disabled. *(Default = `false`)*
+      - `bb-listbuilder-column-picker` &mdash; Component for choosing columns when using a grid within listbuilder.
+        - `bb-listbuilder-column-picker-columns` &mdash; An array of columns that should be displayed in the column picker.
+See [grid](../grids) columns for column data options.
+        - `bb-listbuilder-column-picker-selected-column-ids` &mdash; An array of unique identifiers that indicated the current visible columns.
+        - `bb-listbuilder-column-picker-selected-column-ids-changed` &mdash; A function that will be called when new columns are selected.
+It has the following arguments:
+          - `selectedColumnIds` &mdash; The new array of unique identifiers that indicate the current visible columns.
+        - `bb-listbuilder-column-picker-help-key` &mdash; *(Optional.)* Sets the help key for the column picker modal.
+        - `bb-listbuilder-column-picker-subset-label` &mdash; *(Optional.)* Specifies a label for a checkbox to include or exclude a subset of the columns.
+        - `bb-listbuilder-column-picker-subset-property` &mdash; *(Optional.)* Specifies a property name of the column that will be used to filter by subset.
+The property will be set to `true` if it is a member of the subset.
+        - `bb-listbuilder-column-picker-subset-exclude` &mdash; *(Optional.)* When set to true, instructs the column picker to exclude columns with the `bbListbuilderColumnPickerSubsetProperty` set to true when the subset checkbox is selected.
+When set to false, the column picker includes the columns with the `bbListbuilderColumnPickerSubsetProperty` set to true when the subset checkbox is selected.
+        - `bb-listbuilder-column-picker-only-selected` &mdash; *(Optional.)* When set to true, instructs the column picker to include a checkbox which hides unselected items when checked.
   - `bb-listbuilder-toolbar-multiselect` &mdash; *(Optional.)* Container for the multiselect area in the listbuilder toolbar.
     - `bb-listbuilder-multiselect` &mdash; Component for handling multiselect functionality in the listbuilder.
 When using multiselect with cards, `bb-listbuilder-card-id`, `bb-card-selectable`, and `bb-card-selected` should all be set.
 When using multiselect with repeater items, `bb-listbuilder-repeater-item-id`, `bb-repeater-item-selectable`, and `bb-repeater-item-selected` should all be set.
+When using multiselect with grids, set `bb-grid-options` `multiselect` property to true, and set the `bb-grid-multiselect-selected-ids` property to the same object being updated by the `bb-listbuilder-multiselect-items-changed` callback.
 Display actions for selected items using the [summary action bar](../summaryactionbar) module.
       - `bb-listbuilder-multiselect-items-changed` &mdash; Callback that will be executed when users select or deselect items in the listbuilder.
 It has the following arguments:
         - `selectedIds` &mdash; The array of unique identifiers that have been selected.
         - `allSelected` &mdash; Set to true if the multiselect items were changed by selecting all items, set to false otherwise.
       - `bb-listbuilder-multiselect-selected-ids` &mdash; *(Optional.)* Specifies the array of selected unique identifiers.
-      - `bb-listbuilder-multiselect-available-items` &mdash *(Optional.)* Specifies the array of items in the listbuilder.
+      - `bb-listbuilder-multiselect-available-items` &mdash; *(Optional.)* Specifies the array of items in the listbuilder.
 When specified, the selected property of the item will be updated when `bb-listbuilder-multiselect-selected-ids` are changed, when the select all button is clicked, and when the clear all button is clicked.
-      - `bb-listbuilder-multiselect-item-selected-property` &mdash *(Optional.)* Specifies the name for the selected property of items in the `bb-listbuilder-multiselect-available-items` array. *(Default = `selected`)*
+      - `bb-listbuilder-multiselect-item-selected-property` &mdash; *(Optional.)* Specifies the name for the selected property of items in the `bb-listbuilder-multiselect-available-items` array. *(Default = `selected`)*
-      - `bb-listbuilder-multiselect-item-selected-property` &mdash *(Optional.)* Specifies the name for the id property of items in the `bb-listbuilder-multiselect-available-items` array. *(Default = `id`)*
+      - `bb-listbuilder-multiselect-item-selected-property` &mdash; *(Optional.)* Specifies the name for the id property of items in the `bb-listbuilder-multiselect-available-items` array. *(Default = `id`)*
       - `bb-listbuilder-on-show-only-selected` &mdash; Callback that will be executed when users select or deselect the 'Show only selected' checkbox in the multiselect area.
 It has the following arguments:
         - `showOnlySelected` &mdash; Set to true if the list should contain only selected items, set to false otherwise.
       - `bb-listbuilder-show-only-selected` &mdash; *(Optional.)* Specifies the value of the 'Show only selected' checkbox. *(Default = `false`)*